JVerwolf/vector_clocks/README.md

 Vector clocks are used to determine causal relationships that can exist between multiple processes.

-The following diagram shows 3 processes, as indicated by horizontal grey lines.
+To illustrate, the following diagram shows 3 processes, as indicated by horizontal grey lines.
 When a processes interacts with another (by passing information), this communication forms a causal linkage.
 These causal linkages are indicated on the following diagram by the diagonal lines drawn between processes.

 ![Alt text](Diagram.png)